What Is Atopic Dermatitis/Eczema?

 Atopic dermatitis is not contagious.
 Sometimes, though, scratching can lead to a bacterial infection.
 A Staphylococcus aureus bacterial infection of an area covered by eczema can cause impetigo, a skin infection that is contagious.
 (Other causes of impetigo are infections following poison ivy or an allergy to soap or makeup.)
 Most often impetigo occurs on the face, especially around the mouth and nose.
 It begins with tiny blisters that burst and may ooze fluid, then become crusted.

-How Is Atopic Dermatitis Diagnosed?
+Atopic Dermatitis Diagnosis:

 To diagnose atopic dermatitis, the doctor will take a careful medical history, looking especially at allergy among other family members.
 If food is the suspected cause of a child’s eczema, the doctor may delete milk, egg, peanut, or other suspected foods from the child’s diet to see if symptoms go away.
 If there is a history of atopic dermatitis among other family members, the doctor may suggest that solid foods be withheld from infants until they are at least six months old.